KirtiPratihar/WebDevlopement-Project/README.md

 **HTML (HyperText Markup Language):** The backbone of any website, HTML provides the structure and content of web pages.
 It defines elements like headings, paragraphs, links, images, and more.

 **CSS (Cascading Style Sheets):** CSS is used to style and layout the content defined by HTML.
-It controls the visual presentation, including colors, fonts, and responsive design.
+It controls the visual presentation, including colors, fonts, and responsive design..

 **JavaScript:** JavaScript is a  programming language that adds interactivity and dynamic features to websites.
 It allows developers to create engaging user experiences, such as form validation, animations, and real-time updates.